There are three primary ways of finding a job on campus.

 Davidson creates student scholars as well as active, educated citizens who are involved in the community.
 The Center for Civic Engagement works with leaders at local organizations to establish responsibilities for FWS recipient.
 Students are placed at community organizations by the Center for Civic Engagement based on community need, the student's course schedule and work-study allocation communicated by the Financial Aid Office.
 In addition to their weekly schedule at their community partner, students also meet monthly as a group on campus, covering a variety of skill-building and community topics.

 The college hires more than 150 students each summer to work on campus.
 These jobs can be brief or last the whole summer.
-With the exception of academic research assistants, the majority of summer jobs are posted through the college's online jobs site.
+With the exception of academic research assistants, the majority of summer jobs are posted through the college's on Handshake.
 Departments begin posting summer employment positions in the early spring (February-April).
 Examples of summer employment include reunion ambassadors, technology assistants (ITS), library assistants, lake camp, summer admission ambassador, July Experience counselors.

 Davidson College students are highly regarded in our community.
 The college often receives requests to post jobs on behalf of local employers for services such as babysitting or tutoring.